 For a country the size of the UK, it will reduce travel between most cities to less than one hour, allowing more and more individuals to live in areas with affordable housing and access better paid jobs without the need to relocate.

-The Northern Arc – one of the winning UK hyperloop routes proposed for the Hyperloop One Global Challenge.
+(The Northern Arc – one of the winning UK hyperloop routes proposed for the Hyperloop One Global Challenge.
 Credit: Ryder Architecture, Arup and KPMG.
+Read a transcript of the video.).

-Granted, this technology is at least 10 to 15 years away from reaching the masses, but a number of companies have already raised close to $1bn to develop and test the concept.
+Granted, this technology is at least 10 to 15 years away from reaching the masses, but a number of companies have already raised close to $1 billion to develop and test the concept.

 The largest company in the field is US-based, Virgin Hyperloop One, which is currently involved in several feasibility studies for commercial hyperloop routes in the USA and other countries.
 It is also due to start construction of a large test track in India soon, with the aim to certify the technology for freight and passenger applications by the mid 2020s.